JackCasfren/DTT_Python/readme.md

 # How to setup project:
 first step is aquiring a pantry api key.
 It's easy, from there create a file in the base directory called creds.py in it insert your apy key under a variable called "api_key".

-I use IDX, if you just import the repo it should do everything automatically.
+The api key can be made here: https://getpantry.cloud/# I use IDX, if you just import the repo it should do everything automatically.
 Otherwise some dependencies will have to be installed manually.